Work Medical Workshops About Contact

 Filmmaker & Director

-Tim Kerr is an award-winning filmmaker and director based out of the Pacific Northwest.
+Tim Kerr is an award-winning filmmaker and director based in Sonoma County, California.
 Having grown up in Los Angeles as the son of two photographers, Tim developed an early passion for the visual medium before studying film at UCF and founding Kerr Creatives.

 With over a decade of experience, Kerr Creatives has worked with clients spanning Google, LVMH, Warner Bros.
 Discovery, and Bloomberg, alongside Michelin star chefs, world-class athletes, and notable celebrities.
 His work has been presented at the United Nations, screened at film festivals, and earned recognition across commercial and independent film.